Some people are doers. They don’t ask questions; they see a need and jump in to fill it.

 My oldest daughter-in-law’s sister is another doer.
-Seeing the recent need from Hurricanes Irma and Harvey, she’s rallied her friends and church family in California to donate items and help people they’ll probably never meet.
+Seeing the recent need from two hurricanes, she rallied her friends and church family in California to donate items and help people they’ll probably never meet.

 I’m sure you also know some people like this.
 We need the doers!
 Less talk and more action.

 You know who else is a doer?
 GOD.
 While it may be difficult to see at times, He is constantly working on your behalf.

 During deployment, it may not feel like He is working.
 You may not see Him working.
 You may struggle with doubt and wonder if He even sees your situation.
 Especially if your spouse is in a dangerous place, it can be difficult to understand what His plan is for you and your family.
 When you see your kids worried and struggling, when you can’t sleep for the thoughts racing through your mind, you can wonder how any of this is part of His good plan for you.

 Of course, I don’t know your situation.
 And if you’ve been in the military life long enough, you know that there are no guarantees.
 No outcome is assured.
 While this is depressing if we dwell on it long enough, there are some things guaranteed.